BradDorney/Patcher/README.md

 # Known Issues

 * LowLevelHook does not preserve FPU or extended register state.
-  * As a workaround, you can explicitly call the XSAV/XRSTOR compiler intrinsics at the start/end of your hook code.
+  * Workaround: Explicitly call the XSAV/XRSTOR compiler intrinsics at the start/end of your hook code.

 * Stacking multiple patches on the same function/hook address is not fully supported.
   * Workaround: Use multiple PatchContexts, one per stacked hook addr.
 Limitations: